doorkn-b/NRLD-Documentation/README.md

 This document with the state-wise list was split state-wise into individual PDFs using the 'Split PDF -> Split 1 PDF into many' tool in SmallPDF.
 ![](https://github.com/doorkn-b/Shapefile-for-NRD-Documentation/blob/main/Documentation%20Images/splitsmallpdf.png)

 This will give us 37 individual PDFs.
 (29 states and 8 union territories).
-The PDFs of states with no dams can be ignored and deleted.

-These 37 individual PDFs were then converted to Excel using SmallPDF's PDF to Excel converter.
+These state-wise PDFs were then converted to Excel using SmallPDF's PDF to Excel converter.
 ![](https://github.com/doorkn-b/Shapefile-for-NRD-Documentation/blob/main/Documentation%20Images/pdf%20to%20excel.png)

+Download and move all the excel files into the folder.

+Go through each excel file and remove any discrepancies created during the conversion to excel.
+Retain the excel file with only the table.
+States with no dams listed can be deleted and ignored.